Travel Insurance for Business Travellers

 International travel insurance

 Your business traveller may be just as likely to be hit by a car crossing the street in Sydney CBD, as they are in New York.
 The major difference is healthcare, and potentially hundreds of thousands of dollars.
 The USA isn’t the only country with expensive healthcare.
-A one-night stay in a hospital in Monaco is $3,444 per day, compared to one-night in a five-star hotel at $1,060 (ouch!).
-Luxembourg, Norway, Qatar, and Switzerland made up the remainder of the top 5 most expensive countries for healthcare according to Finder.
+According to Finder, a one-night stay in a hospital in the USA costs around $2,260 per day.
+The UK follows at $1,515 per day, and Singapore is close behind at $1,412 per day (ouch!).
+Other countries like Japan also have high healthcare costs, averaging $1,145 per day

 MEDICAL CLAIM: A Cover-More Travel Insurance customer on a business trip was in a head on car accident in Yosemite National Park, USA.
 The customer was hospitalised for internal injuries and a fractured spine requiring surgery.
 They were in hospital for over 4 weeks before being able to be brought home.
 The claim cost was approximately $570,000.